What scientific evidence is there that homeopathy works?

 The scientific evidence for homeopathy is based on the same types of clinical trials as those used to test conventional medical treatments.

-329 clinical studies testing have been published in peer-reviewed scientific journals1.
+329 clinical studies testing homeopathy have been published in peer-reviewed scientific journals1.
 These controlled studies compare patients taking homeopathy with patients taking a placebo, other treatment, or no treatment.

 ~75% of these are randomised controlled trials (RCTs), considered the ‘gold standard’ to prove whether treatments work under experimental conditions.
 The remainder are non-randomised studies providing evidence of how well treatments work in ‘real-world’ clinical settings.